briansimiyuj/doctor-appointment-app/README.md

 #### Booking Slots Component

   1. Create Booking Days component and mount it on Booking Slots component
     a.
-Map through the days of the week and create a card for each day
+Map through the days of the week and create a card for each day (form input)
     b.
 Add a click event listener to each card that will set the slotIndex to the index of the day

   2. Create Booking Time component and mount it on Booking Slots component
     a.
-Map through the time slots and create a card for each time slot
+Map through the time slots and create a card for each time slot (form input)
     b.
 Add a scroll functionality (fixed)
     c.
 Check if time slots are being updated based on day selection